Alessandro-Dodon/financial_crisis_09/README.md

 - Summarizes the results and visualizations from the world economy analysis with a brief explanation.

 ### `Unzipped_data`
-- Folder containing all datasets (already unzipped) from the World Bank used in the analysis.
+- Folder containing all datasets (already unzipped) from the World Bank at https://data.worldbank.org/indicator used in the analysis.